braineatingmachines/braineatingmachines.github.io/pages/programs/fll-2026-27/innovation-project.md

 The Innovation Project is one of the three judged components of every FLL season, alongside Robot Design and Core Values.
 Teams are challenged to identify a real-world problem connected to the season's theme (biodiversity and ecosystems), research it thoroughly, design an original solution, and present it live to a panel of judges.

 This year's theme **BIOGLOW™** is all about biodiversity and ecosystems.

+## The Challenge
+Biodiversity keeps our planet healthy.
+In the rainforest, from the tiniest insects to towering trees, there are countless plant and animal species depending on one another to survive.

+This season, your challenge is to:
+> ### "Identify a problem that puts biodiversity at risk and design an innovative solution that can help"

+## Capture Your Idea
+For the upcoming season, follow this template to start building your idea as an individual, and use the remaining summer to do some research.
+Each member of the team will then present their idea at the start of the season and discuss among themselves which topic they want to eventually work on.

+> You are not working on the whole innovation project, but rather coming up with a list of problems and potential solutions for the innovation project.
+You'll pitch the idea to the whole team and convince them why you are passionate about that idea, and then work on it as a team.

+Prepare a live, engaging presentation to explain the work you have done, and why the team should work on that idea as an innovation project.

+<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRimalwcjHRCWLffoJR4tMn6c8UGDTjAmJz0n5PV6HGZIXmK-CdMdTx6TG091YillFOMPhU3bDC5IJ_/pubembed?start=true&loop=true&delayms=5000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

+## 5-Part Framework
+Work through these five stages as a team.

+#### Identify: Clearly define the problem and do research.
+ * Choose a problem related to the prompt that interests your team.
+Clearly define what the problem is and why it matters.
+ * Research the problem and solutions that already exist.
+Use reliable sources to understand what works, what doesn't, and what challenges remain.

+#### Design: Work together to create a project plan and develop your ideas.
+ * Brainstorm possible ideas with your team.
+Could you create something new, adapt technology from another field, or improve an existing idea?
+ * Outline a project plan for how you will investigate, share, and refine your solution.

+#### Create: Develop an original idea or build on an existing one with a prototype model/drawing.
+ * Clearly describe how your innovative solution addresses the problem you identified.
+What does it do?
+How does it impact biodiversity?
+ * Make a prototype model or drawing of your solution and plan to share it with others.

+#### Iterate: Share your ideas with others, collect feedback, and make improvements to your solution.
+ * Share your ideas with other teams or mentors and gather feedback.
+Record what you learned and what you changed.
+ * Show evidence of improvements you made based on testing or feedback.

+#### Communicate: Share an effective presentation of your solution, describe its impact on others, and celebrate your progress.
+ * Create a five-minute live presentation that describes your solution.
+Use the rubric as your guide.
+ * Highlight how your team uses Core Values and make sure every team member participates.

 ## What to Focus On This Summer
 Before the season starts students should try to get ahead by: